2br-2b/storybot-legal/privacy-policy.md

   c.
 Discord requests I delete it;
   d. the applicable user requests I delete it; or
   e. required by applicable laws or regulations.

-**I will not train any text generation AI models on users' submitted stories without their express, opt-in consent**.
-I do not have any plans to do anything of this sort, but I'm leaving this in here to clarify my position on the issue.

 If you have any questions, you can join [my Discord](https://discord.gg/a28VUkyrxp) and I will be happy to answer them.